AltGr/opam-wiki/Quick_Install.md

 If your platform is of a different kind or if using a pre-compiled binary isn't to your taste, use another method.

-To install the latest stable opam in `/usr/local/bin` (you can change the path) and install the latest version of OCaml as well, you just need to download the binary auto-installed and run it:
+To install the latest stable OPAM in `/usr/local/bin` (you can change the path) and install the latest version of OCaml as well, you just need to download the binary auto-installer and run it:

 ```
   wget http://www.ocamlpro.com/pub/opam_installer.sh